AmeliaSZK/CoulAdj-Py/README.md

   -h, --help            show this help message and exit -d, --dont-relate-diagonals
                         if present, will only consider the 4 neighbours with a common edge (top, bottom, left, right) to be adjacent.
-                        By default, all 8 neighbours are considered adjacent -v, --verbose         displays information about the file and the computations -n, --version         show program's version number and exit -p, --profile         (for developers; users should use -v instead) Prints the execution time to stderr
+                        By default, all 8 neighbours are considered adjacent -v, --verbose         display informations about the file and the computations -n, --version         show program's version number and exit
-                        regardless of logging level

 CoulAdj-Py Copyright (C) 2021 Amélia SZK.
 Released under GPL-3.0 License.
 ```